softwaremill/codebrag/README.md

 # Codebrag

+Below is a developer guide if you want to hack on Codebrag yourself.
+If you are just looking for installation or upgrade instructions, please refer to the [wiki](https://github.com/softwaremill/codebrag/wiki)

 Developer guide
 ---

 Prerequisites:

-1. MongoDB (2.4.6 or newer) - installed from package.
-Not from Brew, there are problems with tests.
-2. Setup `mongo-directory` property.
-In file `~/.sbt/local.sbt` insert (change path to your local path) `SettingKey[File]("mongo-directory") := file("/path/to/mongo")`
-3. OS X 10.8 (mongodb tests are hanging on version 10.7)
-4. sbt version 0.13.5
-5. Add sbt-idea plugin.
-In file `~/.sbt/0.13/local.sbt` insert line `addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "1.6")`
+1. sbt 0.13.6
-6. Install nodejs (0.10.13 or newer) and make sure `node` and `npm` are available on `PATH`
+2. nodejs 0.10.13 or newer (make sure `node` and `npm` are available on `PATH`)

 Quick Start
 ---

-1. Start mongodb
-2. Configure `local.conf` in the `codebrag` home directory basing on `codebrag-rest/src/main/resources/application.conf.template`
+1. Configure `local.conf` in the `codebrag` home directory basing on `codebrag-rest/src/main/resources/application.conf.template`
-3. Navigate to the `codebrag` home directory
+2. Navigate to the `codebrag` home directory
-4. Execute `./run.sh` script
+3. Execute `./run.sh` script
-5. Default browser should open at `localhost:9090`
+4. Default browser should open at `localhost:9090`

-Working with application:
+Working with the application:
 ---
 1. Go to project dir
 2. Configure `local.conf` in the `codebrag` home directory basing on `codebrag-rest/src/main/resources/application.conf.template`
-3. start sbt with `sbt`
+3. Start sbt with `sbt`
-4. Generate Intellij Idea project files with `gen-idea` command
-5. Open project in Idea
+4. Open project in your favorite IDE
-6. run backend server on jetty with `~;container:start; container:reload /`.
+5. Run backend server on jetty with `~ container:start`.
 Project will be recompiled & redeployed every time Scala sources will be changed.
-7. Go to `codebrag-ui` project.
+6. Go to `codebrag-ui` project.
 If this is your first attempt, run `npm install`.
 This will install all the dependencies required to start UI Codebrag application.
 Then run `./node_modules/.bin/grunt server`.
 If you have `grunt` installed globally you can use `grunt server` instead.

 Default browser should open at [http://localhost:9090](http://localhost:9090)

 For more information about UI application build please consult [README in codebrag-ui project](codebrag-ui/)

 Run Codebrag with stubbed backend
 ---